denten-books/plain-text/0-chapter.md

 helps illustrate the problem of digital copies.
 Subsequently, I reverse engineer an LCD screen, exposing the conflicting properties of digital media as something simultaneously continuous and discrete.
-In another chapter, I examine the innards of an electronic book reader to illustrate a discussion about depth and surface reading.
+In another chapter, I examine the innards of an electronic book reader to illustrate the discussion about depth and surface reading.
 In the later chapters, I analyze book and file storage systems, considered as "furnishings of the mind" that tell us something about the way we externalize our thoughts.
-The book concludes with the concept of the human as seen through the lens of the Unix operating system.
+The book concludes with the concept of the human as encoded in the philosophy of the Unix operating system.

 ## From Keystroke to Pixel: Plan of the Present Work

-The passage from keystroke to pixel loosely structures the progression of the book.

-I begin with a few simple questions that lay the grounds for digital
-textuality: What exactly is a text?
+The passage from keystroke to pixel runs a thread through the book.
+I begin with a few simple questions that lay the grounds for digital textuality: What exactly is a text?
 Where is it?
 How will we find it?
 My answers commence by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
 Microanalysis opens the gap between text as it is embedded into storage media and text as it is seen on the screen.
-In the process, the chapters draw from the discussion between philosophers Gerard Genette and Nelson Goodman on the nature of textual copies.
-The copy machine which "sees" pages as monolithic images anchors the conversation in practice.
+Drawing from the discussion between philosophers Gerard Genette and Nelson Goodman on the nature of textual copies, I take up "reading" from the perspective of a copy machine, which "sees" pages as monolithic images.
 The machine deconstruction unveils the crisis of authenticity related to the plummeting costs of digital reproduction.
-The supposedly "dead" authors continue to draw checks from singularly copyrighted work.
-Legal fictions are created to veil the emerging affordances of textual technology.
+The supposedly "dead" authors continue to draw checks from copyrighted work.
+Legal fictions rise to veil the emerging affordances of textual technology.

 In the second chapter, I challenge conventional notions of digital media, discovering properties at once "discrete" and "continuous."
-Both are seen to threaten human capacity for comprehension.
+Both conventionally threaten human capacity for comprehension.
 Which one is it, before or beyond the human?
-A discussion of Liquid Crystal Displays (LCDs) flows into a section that deals with digital representation from the perspective of analytic philosophy.
-My summary of that tradition shows that language and text are already in some sense "born digital," that is "reproducible" and "differentiated" throughout.
+A treatment of Liquid Crystal Displays (LCDs) illustrates that all text is already in some sense "born digital," that is, by formal definitions, "reproducible" and "differentiated" throughout.
 Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
 From these insights I take it that "being digital" is not an intrinsic ontological property, but rather structure imposed from without.
 A thing is not digital in itself---one makes use of something in a digital way.
 Materials from the history of telegraphy in the late ninetieth and early twentieth centuries help narrate the story of character encoding---a key hidden component of digital textuality.

 I begin the book's third chapter by outlining a recent discussion on surface reading.
 I ask: What lies beneath the text, literally?
-Case studies form the early history of removable storage media, ticker tape and floppy disk, elucidate the movement of text from human-legible inscription on the page and punch card to magnetic inscription invisible to the naked human eye.
+Case studies from the early history of removable storage media, ticker tape and floppy disk, elucidate the movement of text from human-legible inscription on the page and punch card to magnetic inscription invisible to the naked human eye.
 In print, form and content lie flat.
 On the screen, the two layers occupy physically distinct strata.
-The rise of the ubiquitous Document Object Model (DOM) in the twentieth century introduces a third layer which, in addition to form and content, encodes device control.
-The material history of DOM dispels the illusion of flattened textuality.
-The control layer dynamically structures the mechanics of the literary encounter.
-Text now carries both a message and a set instructions to alter the device.
-Consequently, I argue that the interpretation of texts must include the exposition of the control layer.
+The rise of the pervasive Document Object Model (DOM) in the twentieth century introduces a third layer which, in addition to form and content, encodes device control.
+The material history of the DOM dispels the illusion of flattened textuality.
+The control layer dynamically changes the mechanics of the literary encounter.
+Texts now carry both a message and a set instructions that alter the textual device.
+Consequently, I argue that literary interpretation must include the exposition of the control layer.

 The fourth chapter reaches beyond the device to the human.
 I begin with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of dialog with his own voice from the past.
-I posit this encounter with the archive as Krapp's "media being" and suggest that such encounters are commonplace through similar practices of depositing "snapshots" of one's consciousness into files, bookshelves, and folders.
-Sartre's idea of an "appointment with oneself" helps us see this external structure of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
-Documents, in this light, are shown to exist not as completed works, but as "vectors" that mutate and move through time and space.
+I posit this archival encounter as Krapp's "media being" and suggest that such encounters are commonplace.
+Writers and book collectors regularly deposit "snapshots" of their consciousness into files, bookshelves, and folders.
+Jean-Paul Sartre's idea of an "appointment with oneself" helps us see this external construction of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
+In this light, I show that documents exist not as completed works, but as "vectors" that mutate and move through time and space.
+Finally, I ask:
-I ask: What is being externalized, communicated, and preserved?
+What is being externalized, communicated, and preserved?
 And answer: It is not simply a message, but the subject itself.

-In the final chapter I tackle the apparent immateriality of digital text.
+In the last chapter of the book I tackle the apparent immateriality of digital text.
 Ephemeral media brings promise of epistemological (social) and even phenomenological (personal) transformation.
 But it also has a major practical drawback.
 Inscription on magnetic tape cannot be assumed to correspond to the composite screen image.
-Forms of governance like Digital Rights Management (DRM) are embedded deep within the "data object" itself and further hidden from view---precluding, and sometimes making illegal outright, the possibility of interpretation.
-I conclude with a stark image that illustrates the contrast between screen surface and the underlying bit structure.
-To produce the image, I use reverse-engineering tools to inject malicious code into an Adobe Acrobat file (`.pdf`).
+Forms of governance like Digital Rights Management (DRM) are embedded deep within the "data object" itself.
+A type of steganography, or secret writing, hides the control layer from view---precluding, and sometimes making illegal outright, the possibility of interpretation.
+The chapter ends with a stark image illustrating the contrast between screen surface and the underlying bit structure.
+To produce the image, I inject malicious code into an Adobe Acrobat file (`.pdf`).
 The deformed text threatens to damage the literary device.
-A thick description of the literary device---the book---now as gadget and instrument, brings legibility to the fore of reading ethics.
-The design and usage of literary devices must itself become critical practice which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.
+A thick description of the book, now as weapon and instrument, brings legibility to the fore of reading ethics.
+The design and usage of literary devices must itself become critical practice which can, in complement to critical theory, actively engineer for human agency.
+A discussion of technological dissent through the new humanisms of Hannah Arendt and Franz Fanon concludes the volume.

 [^ln-hegel]: I discuss the topic at length in Chapter 3.